shuruq25/E-commerce-website-/README.md

 - Multiple Pages: The website should have at least three pages:
   - Home Page: Welcomes the user.
   - Product Page: Displays a list of products fetched from the API.
-  - Product Detail Page: Displays detailed information for a selected product.
+  - Product Detail Page: Displays detailed information for a selected product by fetching product by id with this endpoint: `https://fakestoreapi.com/products/{productId}`

 3. Level 3: Advanced Features and Error Handling